 Rationale: The Code of Virginia (15.2-817) prohibits the establishment of any new towns within the boundaries of an urban county with more than 200 people per square mile.
+More than 3,600 Reston residents signed a petition asking the General Assembly to authorize a referendum on whether Reston should become incorporated as a town.

-More than 3,600 e.
-CAR TITLE LOAN: Cap the predatory car title loan interest rate to a maximum of 36 percent per year.
+e.
+CAR TITLE LOAN: Cap the predatory car title loan interest rate to a maximum of 36 % per year.
 (2010)